-Ashton Coal operations were consistently audible during the operator-attended noise survey including conveyor hum with dozer tracks on occasion.
-The Ashton Coal mine noise contribution was estimated at up to 31 dB L{Aeq,15 minute}.
-Dozer loading noise from site generated an estimated 36 dB L{Amax}.
-Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
+Ashton Coal operations were inaudible during the entire operator-attended noise survey.
+Given this and the measured background noise level of 31 dB L{A90} , the Ashton Coal $L{Aeq,15\,minute}$ mine noise contribution was estimated to be \leq 21 dB $L{Aeq,15\,minute}$ and therefore below the relevant noise limit.
+Ashton Coal noise contributions complied with the DC and EPL noise limits.
 Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway and trains on the main line (unrelated to Ashton Coal).
 A graph of the total linear noise levels measured in the one-third octave frequency bands is shown in Figure 5.2.